519 672 2121

 Auto Parts Settlement Fund Distribution

-The claims process is pending in 9 actions (see heading “Claims Administration Process Pending”).
+The claims process has commenced in 9 actions (see heading “Claims Administration Process Commenced”).
 Settlement funds have been distributed in 36 actions (see heading “Claims Administration Process Concluded”).

-Claims Administration Process Pending: Third Omnibus Distribution Protocol
+Claims Administration Process Commenced: Third Omnibus Distribution Protocol

 (Air Conditioning Systems, Anti-Vibration Rubber (“AVR”) Parts, Autolights, Automotive Exhaust Systems, Braking Systems, Door Latches & Closure Systems, Ignition Coils, Instrument Panel Clusters (“IPC”), and Shock Absorbers)